-Upon receiving notice or a report of sexual misconduct, the Title IX Coordinator will seek to meet with the Complainant to review rights, options, and available resources, including a discussion of potential supportive measures.
+Upon receiving notice or a report of sexual misconduct, the Title IX Coordinator will seek to meet with the Complainant to review rights, options, and available resources, including a discussion of potential supportive measures within fourteen (14) days of receiving the report.
 All persons who are a Reporting Party or a Responding Party to this grievance process are permitted to bring an Advisor of their own choosing, including a family member or an attorney, to provide support.
 The Advisor may accompany the Party to any and all portions of the grievance process.
+Upon review of information received through the complaint and the intake process, the Title IX Coordinator will determine whether to proceed with the complaint through the Title IX process under Administrative Regulation 3425, or through the Discrimination and Harassment process under Administrative Regulation 3435 (https:// rsccd.edu/Trustees/Pages/policies-and-regulations. aspx#Chapter3).
+If a complaint is deemed appropriate to proceed under the Title IX process, the complainant has the option to proceed under the Discrimination and Harassment instead as well.
+The different options will be explained verbally to ensure that the complainant makes an informed and educated decision during the process.